yegor256/blog/_posts/2015/jun/2015-06-02-how-to-estimate-software-cost.md

 You're asking the _wrong question_!

-This question has only one valid answer, and it's the answer nobody will ever give you&mdash;the development will take forever and will consume all your money.
+This question has only one valid answer, and it's the answer nobody will ever give you---the development will take forever and will consume all your money.
 All other answers are simply a lie.

 I'm sorry if I've delivered bad news to you.